Factbox - How low can they go? Central bank policy easing in 2015

 March 4 POLAND

-Poland's central bank cuts interest rates by 50 basis points to an all-time low of 1.50 percent, to curb deflation and prevent excessive gains of its currency.
+Poland's central bank cuts interest rates by 50 basis points -- a bigger-than-expected reduction that brings rates to an all-time low of 1.50 percent, to curb deflation and prevent excessive gains of its currency.

 March 11 THAILAND